 Georgina: Portland Latin lesson instructor

-...have been teaching in behavioral settings using a therapeutic approach since then.
+...my Masters Degree in 2018 and have been teaching in behavioral settings using a therapeutic approach since then.
 I also have experience providing in home behavioral support as well as tele-health.
 I have experience working with children with disabilities and have a wide range of learning tools and strategies to help all children grow.
 Patience is key when working with children and so is celebrating all growth.
-I enjoy all facets of education and like to learn new things.
-I am...
+I enjoy all facets of education and like...

 Subject Expertise